brahimmachkouri/minimal-blog-for-github-pages/README.md

 ## Note

-If you rename your repository (in Settings), don't forget to edit the _config.yml file in order to modify the baseurl variable also.
+If you rename your repository (you can do it in Settings), don't forget to edit the _config.yml file in order to modify the baseurl variable also.